lyn-f/DR-guide/_posts/2021-07-26-Obtaining-Designers-Reflections.md

 #### Gleaming Shards and Gleaming Stars

 Gleaming Shards and Gleaming Stars are an additional currency that can be used to Summon in Sea of Fantasy: Gleam.
 Gleaming Shards and Gleaming Stars can be purchased with **Star Gems** <sup>[4](#stargem)</sup>.
 The drop rates when using Gleaming Shards or Gleaming Stars are no different than using Fantasy Tickets.
 They are just another currency you can use to play Sea of Fantasy: Gleam.
-Keep in mind that you are not guaranteed to get a Designer's Reflection on every Summon.

 `add image of play with gleaming shards/stars`